20 Incredible Must-Read Books Like Downton Abbey For 2023

 Like the movie Titanic, the characters are made up; however, the events surrounding the sinking of the Lusitania are true.
 The story is centered around two sisters who go aboard the ship and a third who works with the government receiving messages intercepted from Germany.

-I think of this book in my head as a movie that is somewhere between The Hunt For Red October and the Titanic.
+I think of this boat book in my head as a movie that is somewhere between The Hunt For Red October and the Titanic.
 This book would be a fantastic movie!!!!
-It moved quickly, kept me on my toes and had a love story as well.
+It moved quickly, kept me on my toes, and had a love story as well.

 Books like Downton Abbey Set During WWI

-Thanks to William Morrow for my review copy.
-All opinions are my own.
 This is an incredible novel about the women of Smith College who went to help French war victims on the war front.
-The band of 15 women in this novel is based on the 18 real-life heroes of Smith College.⁣
+The band of 15 women in this novel is based on the 18 real-life heroes of Smith College.

 These ladies started from scratch to help those ravaged by war only to have the war come back and destroy the lands around them again.
-But they never faltered in their quest to help the war-torn villages of women and children impacted by the war.⁣ ⁣The book gives a well-rounded feeling of what these women needed to do to save the lands and the people. ⁣ 5 stars.
+But they never faltered in their quest to help the war-torn villages of women and children impacted by the war.

 Books Like Downton Abbey Set in the Jazz Era

-The newest Downton Abbey movie has the Crawleys headed to the south of France for a vacation!
-It makes me thrilled to have read this charming story of a Hotel in Portofino, Italy during the years just after WW1.
+I was thrilled to have read this charming story of a Hotel in Portofino, Italy, during the years just after WW1.

-We get to see the new, British owners of the Hotel Portofino settle into running a hotel with their adult children.
+In it, the new British owners of the Hotel Portofino settle into running a hotel with their adult children.
 The guests are eccentric, there is a mystery around a piece of stolen art, and some romantic relationships come together and fall apart.
-It’s the perfect hotel novel!

 The Glittering Hour by Iona Grey